German Shepherds and Labrador Retrievers are, respectively, the first and second most popular dog breeds according to the American Kennel Club.

 Both the German Shepherd and Labrador Breeds are highly intelligent and can be used as working dogs or show dogs.
-Not only that, they are loveable, loyal, and make great family pets.
+Not only that, but they are also loveable, loyal, and make great family pets.

-According to the experts at The Labrador Site, although the breeds share some commonalities, depending on your family and your needs, the differences can be very important.
+According to the experts at AnythingGermanShepherd, although the breeds share some commonalities, depending on your family and your needs, the differences can be very important.

 The German Shepherd and Labrador breeds are relatively the same height, between 21 – 26 inches, and are considered large breeds.